mail4one/mail4one/README.md

 Most of them have generous free tier which is more than enough for personal use.

 Sending email is tricky.
 Even if everything is correctly setup (DMARC, DKIM, SPF), popular email vendors like google, microsoft may mark emails sent from your IP as spam for no reason.
+Hence using a dedicated service is the only reliable way to send emails.

 # Community